Enhanced Attendance Tracking

 Platforms

-Desktop web, native mobile app
+Desktop web app, native mobile app

 ● Training and Coaching features contributed to a 25% increase in sales during 2023, proving to be an area for continued investment.